PM Modi, VP Naidu pays tribute to Maharana Pratap on his 480th birth anniversary

 New Delhi, May 09: Prime Minister Narendra Modi and Vice President M Venkaiah Naidu on Saturday paid tributes to Maharana Pratap on his 480th birth anniversary, saying his patriotism will always be remembered.

-In a message, VP Naidu said Maharana Pratap was one of India's greatest warriors.
+In a message, V P Naidu said Maharana Pratap was one of India's greatest warriors.
 "His indomitable courage, valour, leadership skills and love for motherland will always be remembered and continue to inspire every Indian," he said in a tweet.

 Tributes to Maharana Pratap - one of India's greatest warriors, on his Jayanti today.
 His indomitable courage, valour, leadership skills and love for motherland will always be remembered and continue to inspire every Indian. #MahaRanaPratapJayanti pic.twitter.com/eUlUubc28E— Vice President of India (@VPSecretariat) May 9, 2020